 Workplace and construction accident law in Texas is particularly complex.
 Questions about workmen’s compensation, insurance, and how those affected will receive compensation for injuries will take a strong team of professionals to answer.

 It can be too easy for the company’s people to bully or force injured and bereaved individuals into quick decisions that are not in their best interests.
 We at the Law Firm of Julie Johnson hope that the affected workers and their families find qualified and experienced legal representation right away to represent them, allowing them to focus on healing, safe in the knowledge that their rights are protected.

-If you, or a family member has been killed or injured in an workplace accident, call us at today to schedule a free, no-obligation consultation and see what professional attorneys can do for you!
+If you or a family member has been killed or injured in a workplace accident, call us at 214-290-8001 today to schedule a free, no-obligation consultation and see what professional attorneys can do for you!